ufrisk/pcileech/readme.md

 Generating Signatures:
 ======================
 PCILeech comes with built in signatures for Windows, Linux, FreeBSD and macOS.
-For Windows 8.1 or later it is also possible to use the pcileech_gensig.exe program to generate alternative signatures.
+For Windows 10 it is also possible to use the pcileech_gensig.exe program to generate alternative signatures.

 Limitations/Known Issues:
 =========================
 * Read and write errors on some hardware with the USB3380.
 Try `pcileech.exe testmemreadwrite -min 0x1000` to test memory reads and writes against the physical address 0x1000 (or any other address) in order to confirm.
 If issues exists downgrading to USB2 may help.
+* The PCIeScreamer device may currently experience instability depending on target configuration and any adapters used.
 * Does not work if the OS uses the IOMMU/VT-d.
 This is the default on macOS (unless disabled in recovery mode).
 Windows 10 with Virtualization based security features enabled does not work fully - this is however not the default setting in Windows 10 or Linux.
 * Some Linux kernels does not work.
 Sometimes a required symbol is not exported in the kernel and PCILeech fails.
 * Linux based on the 4.8 kernel and later might not work with the USB3380 hardware.
 As an alternative, if target root access exists, compile and insert .ko (pcileech_kmd/linux).
 If the system is EFI booted an alternative signature exists.
 * Windows 7: signatures are not published.
 * The Linux/Android versions of PCILeech dumps memory slightly slower than the Windows version.
 Mount target file system and live RAM are also not availabe in the Linux/Android versions.
-* FPGA support for the SP605/FT601 device only exists for Windows.
+* FPGA support only exists for Windows.
 Linux and Android support is planned for the future.

 Building:
 =========